shoprunback/documentation/source/includes/api/catalog/_product.md

 $product->save();
 ```

-> The above command (except for PHP) returns the same JSON object with the id of the created product:
+> The above command returns the same JSON object with the id of the created product:

 ```json
 {